-What is the most important decision of your life?
+You may wonder how I know what the most important decision of your life is.

-Often we come into situations which feel more like things have been decided, that the choices have been made, and that we are only dealing with the consequences.
+When that happens, we come into situations in which we feel more like things have been decided for us, that the choices have been made, and that we are only dealing with the consequences.

-We are at a point in history at which it is crucial that we learn to step into our power and to decide for ourselves.
-And if we want for humans to continue living on this planet, it is also crucial that the decisions we make are wise.
+We are at a point in history at which it is crucial that we learn to step into our power and to decide for ourselves:

 The one that continues as before, the group of people who will go down in history as the silent bystanders, who were too caught up in their own problems, to do anything to protect our planet and to find a way to live together peacefully.

 Or the one that will embrace our current situation as a wakeup call to create change.
 The people who are willing to make the necessary changes in their lives so that we can create sustainable and loving ways of being together.